 There is ongoing research in extending the capabilities of a flow cytometer to cell imaging and spectroscopy.
 Hamamatsu is actively involved in this endeavor by partnering with the major manufacturers of flow cytometers and providing expert opinion and technical support on photodetectors.

 Our new PMT Modules H16200 Series with semiconductor photocathodes dramatically improve low-light detection and dynamic range over a wider range of wavelengths.

-The product lineup includes three types of output channels: 4, 6, and 8 channels that are selectable according to your application.
+The product lineup includes 6, 8 or 16 channel PMT modules that are selectable according to your application.
+Wavelength splitting optics can be combined to create a spectral detection module.
 Custom filters and dichroic mirrors can also be mounted as needed.
 Please feel free to contact us with your request.